AkashVinoo/GA7Q2/slides.md

 <!-- _color: white -->

 ### Slide with Background Image
 This slide uses a full background image with custom styling.
+📧 Contact: **24f2000935@ds.study.iitm.ac.in**

 ---